 How To Boost Your Virgin Points

 Virgin Points are some of the easiest to earn, thanks to handy transfer partners.
-In fact, Virgin Atlantic is transfer partners with all the major transferable currencies: Chase Ultimate Rewards, American Express Membership Rewards, Marriott Bonvoy, and Citi ThankYou.
+In fact, Virgin Atlantic is transfer partners with 4 of the 5 major transferable currencies: Chase Ultimate Rewards, American Express Membership Rewards, Marriott Bonvoy, and Citi ThankYou Rewards.

 Chase Ultimate Rewards Credit Cards